balancer/code-review/erc4626/FelixUSDhlErc4626VaultReview8494.md

 - [ ] Other contracts which are part of the `mint` callchain are upgradeable**.
 You can find more information about the involved contracts by using `eth_createAccessList`.

 ## Conclusion
-**Summary judgment: USABLE/UNUSABLE**
+**Summary judgment: USABLE**
-Passing fork tests can be found here: https://github.com/balancer/balancer-v3-erc4626-tests/pull/72/files
+Passing fork tests can be found here: https://github.com/balancer/balancer-v3-erc4626-tests/blob/main/test/hyperevm/ERC4626FelixUSDhl.t.sol

 ** upgradeable in this context means that:
 - The contract is a proxy contract with an implementation sourced from Etherscan.